meezlung/automated-jklm-word-bot/README.md

 This bot is highly inspired of nicolaspiet's github repo, **[jklm-word-bot](https://github.com/nicolaspiet/jklm-word-bot.git)**, but slightly optimized.
 I found out that their code is slight buggy in terms of getting the mouse position, and word output is apparently typing random words.
 Hence, it seems to be not working.
 I optimized that using my own OOP programming.

-This will be constantly updated.
-I'm planning on adding a web UI version for this code.
-I'm also planning on adding realtime image processing.

 # Requirements
  - python
  - pynput